It’s Raining. What To Do With The Kids?

 With some fresh ocean air, the world will look and feel better.
 Sometimes the whole family just needs a re-set and the beach is the place to do that in any weather.
 So pack the car with warm clothes and provisions and head to the wind-whipped coast for some invigorating beach explorations.
 Put your feet in the cold sand and run with a kite.
 Visit the sea lions or book a family dune buggy ride.
 You may decide that you need more than a few hours here, so book a hotel to enjoy a few days' getaway.

 Drop in on the Skateboard Park

 Did you know that we have one of the largest covered skateboard parks in the U.S. right here?
 Get the kids' boards and bikes and head over for some fun outdoor time under the bridge.
-The City of Eugene has been partnering up with Tactics Boardshop to offer free skateboarding instruction for children.
-Reservations are required, so check the recreation schedule for the next available session.
+The City of Eugene offers skateboarding instruction for children.
+Registration is required, so check the recreation schedule for the next available session.

 Get Crafty & Creative

 Kids' craft boxes have replaced a lot of kids' camps and programing.
 Contact your local favorites and see if they are offering packaged kits for exploring at home.
 These offerings are subject to availability, but a few organizations that have done this include Whole Earth Nature School, Shelton McMurphey Johnson House, Adventure!
 Children's Museum and Imagine That!
 Camp.
 The Hult Center for the Performing Arts has hosted talent show competitions—with kids' categories!
 Check to see what programming they have keyed up right now.

 Work Together as a Team